 Tipping Guidelines from a Frequent Visitor

-Requesting tap water (água da torneira) in restaurants is perfectly acceptable, and establishments will happily provide it in a jar or bottle for guests who prefer this option.
+Establishments will happily provide it in a jar or bottle for guests who prefer this option.
+It is a great way to save a few euros during your meals.

 Your Portugal Food Adventure Awaits